 The Committee is comprised of:

-One member, with a one-year renewable appointment made by the president of the Professional Staff Council, and approved by the Senate’s Executive Committee (3/2011)
+Up to two members, with one-year renewable appointment made by the president of the Staff Council and approved by the Senate’s Executive Committee (4/2023)

-The committee may extend voting privileges to up to 3 non-faculty members of the committee (3/2011).
+The committee may extend voting privileges to up to three non-faculty members of the committee (3/2011)

 Charge